habedi/chilli/README.md

     -   [x] Shared context data for passing application state
     -   [ ] Deprecation notices for commands or flags
     -   [ ] Built-in TUI components (like spinners and progress bars)
+    -   [ ] Automatic command history and completion

 ---